Robert Aitken (publisher)

 Starting in Philadelphia as a bookseller in 1769 and 1771, Aitken started publication of The Pennsylvania Magazine in 1775 with content derived from the colonies.
-English political activist Thomas Paine, who just did immigrate to Philadelphia with a letter of recommendation from Benjamin Franklin, contributed two pieces to the magazine's inaugural issue and Aitken hired him as editor.
+English political activist Thomas Paine, who had just immigrated to Philadelphia with a letter of recommendation from Benjamin Franklin, contributed two pieces to the magazine's inaugural issue and Aitken hired him as editor.
 The Magazine's readership rapidly expanded, achieving a greater circulation in the colonies than any American magazine up until that point.
-While Aitken had conceived of the magazine as nonpolitical, Paine brought a political perspective to its content, writing in its first issue that "every heart and hand seem to be engaged in the interesting struggle for American Liberty.".
+While Aitken had conceived of the magazine as nonpolitical, Paine brought a political perspective to its content, writing in its first issue that "every heart and hand seem to be engaged in the interesting struggle for American Liberty."

-On March 8, 1775, an unsigned abolitionist essay titled African Slavery in America has been published.
+On March 8, 1775, an unsigned abolitionist essay titled African Slavery in America was published.
 It attacked slavery as an "execrable commerce" and "outrage against Humanity and Justice."

-Aitkin also printed the first copies of the New Testament to appear in the colonies, beginning in 1777, on through to 1781.
-He died in Philadelphia in 1802.

 Aitken Bible of 1782

-The Aitken Bible of 1782 was reviewed, approved and authorized by the Congress of the Confederation.
+The Aitken Bible of 1782 was reviewed, approved, and recommended, and Aitken was authorized to publish the recommendation by the Congress of the Confederation.
 The Bible was reviewed first for accuracy by the Congressional Chaplains White and Duffield and they reported on its accuracy.
-Then the Journals of Congress for September 1782 records on page 469, "Resolved.
-That the United States in Congress assembled highly approve the pious and laudable undertaking of Mr. Aitkin, as subservient to the interest of religion as well as an influence of the progress of arts in this country and being satisfied from the above report (by the congressional chaplains), they recommend this edition of the bible to the inhabitants of the United States and hereby authorize him to publish this recommendation."
-(Spelling has been modernized).
+Then the Journals of Congress for September 1782 records on page 469:

-In 1781 Aitken undertook to print the first complete English Bible produced in America and sought the official sanction of Congress for his edition.
-Congress passed a resolution officially authorizing the edition in September 1782.
-Known as the “Aitken Bible,” this was the first and only edition of the Bible ever authorized by Congress.
-As Aitken reported to George Washington, the venture was a financial failure.
+Due to the severing of trade with England due to war, Aitken undertook in 1781 to supply a complete English Bible made in America and sought the official sanction of Congress for the publication of his edition.
+Congress passed a resolution officially authorizing its recommendation of the edition in September 1782.
+Known as the “Aitken Bible,” this was the first and only edition of the Bible ever bearing a recommendation authorized by Congress.
+Aitken later reported to George Washington that he lost money on the venture due to cheap imported Bibles flooding back into the American market after the war.

+Although it is widely claimed that Aitken's Bible was the first complete English version published in America, reportedly an earlier one had been published in 1752 by Boston publishers Kneeland and Green, but it bore a counterfeit "London" imprint to evade the crown copyright restrictions.